-Quinn Emanuel has an extensive nationwide appellate practice that focuses on briefing and arguing significant cases before the United States Supreme Court, the federal courts of appeals (particularly the Second, Ninth and Federal Circuits), as well as intermediate courts of appeal and high courts of California, New York and other states.
+Quinn Emanuel has an extensive nationwide appellate practice that focuses on briefing and arguing significant cases before the Supreme Court of the United States and the federal courts of appeals (particularly the Second, Ninth, and Federal Circuits), and also maintains an extensive practice before the high courts and intermediate courts of appeal of California, New York and other states.
 Our appellate experience spans all areas of our practice, from copyright, patent, trademark and trade secret law to antitrust, arbitration, business torts, commercial contracts, financial products, insurance and reinsurance, media, securities, bankruptcy, products liability and white-collar criminal defense.
-Our appellate group was recently named to The National Law Journal’s prestigious “Appellate Hot List” for 2015, having also been named to that list in prior years.
+Our appellate group has received numerous accolades, including being named to The National Law Journal’s prestigious “Appellate Hot List” in 2016—the sixth time in the last seven years it has received that honor.

-Quinn Emanuel’s immensely talented appellate team also includes Susan R. Estrich, the first woman President of the Harvard Law Review and a former law clerk for U.S. Supreme Court Justice John Paul Stevens; Daniel H. Bromberg, a skilled U.S. Supreme Court advocate with experience at every level of appellate courts and special expertise in California appellate courts; Sandy Weisburst , first in his class at U. of Chicago Law School and a former law clerk to U.S. Supreme Court Justice Clarence Thomas; Christine Chung, former chief of appeals in the U.S. Attorney’s Office for the Southern District of New York and prosecutor at the International Criminal Court; Derek Shaffer, first in his class at Stanford Law School and a former clerk on the D.C.
-Circuit; William Adams, also a former clerk on the D.C.
-Circuit with a wide range of appellate experience; and David Cooper, first in his class at Stanford Law School and former law clerk to U.S. Supreme Court Justice Anthony Kennedy.
+Quinn Emanuel’s immensely talented appellate team also includes Susan R. Estrich, the first woman President of the Harvard Law Review and a former law clerk to U.S. Supreme Court Justice John Paul Stevens; Sheila L. Birnbaum, an expert Supreme Court advocate whose wins include the seminal decision in State Farm v.
+Campbell, which announced constitutional limits on awards of punitive damages; Daniel H. Bromberg, also a skilled Supreme Court advocate with experience at every level of appellate litigation and special expertise in California appellate courts; Sanford (“Sandy”) I. Weisburst , first in his class at University of Chicago Law School and a former law clerk to Justice Clarence Thomas; Christine H. Chung, former chief of appeals in the U.S. Attorney’s Office for the Southern District of New York and prosecutor at the International Criminal Court; Derek L. Shaffer, first in his class at Stanford Law School and a former clerk on the D.C.
+Circuit; William B. Adams, also a former clerk on the D.C.
+Circuit with a wide range of appellate experience; and David Cooper, first in his class at Stanford Law School and former law clerk to Justice Anthony Kennedy.

 SUPREME COURT OF THE UNITED STATES: